Guarding against moths this summer

 - Try cedar – Red cedar contains oils that will kill moth larvae, though not eggs.
 Cedar boards or cedar-lined closets are a good place to start.

 - Use lavender – Again, lavender is a simple DIY solution to keep moths at bay.
-Use a small packet in cupboards and drawers where you’re storing clothing between seasons.
+Use a small packet in wardrobes and drawers where you’re storing clothing between seasons.

 - Air it out – Moths like heat as much as we do.
 If you’re not using your spare room, turn the radiators off to keep the room cool and discourage moths from hatching there.
 Let natural light into the room and open the windows regularly to let air circulate.
-Taking rugs, cushions and blankets outdoors and brushing or banging the dust out of them will also in turn help shake off any invisible moth eggs that are embedded there.
+Taking rugs, cushions and blankets outdoors and brushing or banging the dust out of them will also in turn help shake off any moth eggs.